raspiblitz/raspiblitz/README.md

 *Reminder: RaspiBlitz & LND is still experimental software.
 With funding your LND node you accept the risk of loosing funds.
 So just play with small amounts - something in then area of 20 EUR/USD should be enough to make your first experiences.*

+You can make multiple fundings - so you can start with small amounts first to test.
+LND will generate always a different address, but all funds you send will get into the same LND on-chain wallet.

 #### CONNECT: Connect to a Peer

 Before you can open a channel with another node on the network you need to connect this node as a peer to your node.